-- Vacuuming too quickly: Take time.
-Vacuuming slowly will allow the machine to suck up more dirt and dust, and ultimately get rugs and carpets much cleaner.
-Slow vacuuming allows the brush to agitate the carpet properly and suck up the unclean bits that emerge.
+Make sure that you take time to vacuum floors and other flat surfaces to remove dust and allergens.
+Vacuuming slowly allows the machine to suck up dirt and dust, and ultimately keep the rugs and carpets clean.
+Slow vacuuming also enables the brushes of the appliance to agitate the carpet properly and suck up the unclean bits that emerge.

-- Don’t wait till the carpet looks dirty: Don’t wait until you can see the dust to start cleaning.
-Dirt can pile up underneath the fibers at the bottom of the rug long before one can notice it, causing sniffles and allergies to flare.
+Don’t wait until you can see dust on the surface to start cleaning.
+Dirt can pile up underneath the fibres at the bottom of the rug long before you notice it, causing sniffles and allergies to flare.
 Set regular vacuuming schedule and stick to it—even if you don’t think it’s necessary.

-- Don’t dust beforehand: Dusting causes… dust, and a lot of it misses the dusting rag and falls to the floor.
-Dusting after vacuuming, your carpets and rugs will be immediately replenished with a thin layer of dust, rendering all the hard work useless.
+The traditional method of dusting doesn’t remove the contaminants from the indoor environment.
+Dusting after vacuuming your carpets and rugs will be immediately replenished with a thin layer of dust, rendering all the hard work useless.

 Vacuum cleaners are a blessing to any modern household where most of us are on the move or suffering from allergies or both.
-Hence vacuum cleaners have relegated themselves to our utility closets for more than some time now.
-But vacuum shopping can sometimes be a task.
-The problem with vacuum shopping is that there are tons of options and it can be difficult to zero in on that perfect model that can meet your expectations and tall sales claims.
-One suggestion is to always go with a trusted brand, Kent Cyclonic Vacuum Cleaner uses revolutionary cyclonic technology with tested and proven HEPA filters to ensure the release of lower levels of dust and bacteria than traditional vacuums cleaners.
-In fact, none of the dust trapped in the collector goes back into the atmosphere – a unique feature which cannot be matched by the conventional vacuum cleaners.
+The problem with vacuum shopping is that there are many options and it can be difficult to zero-in on that perfect product that meets your expectations.
+One suggestion is to always go with a trusted brand.
+The vacuum cleaners from Kent use revolutionary cyclonic technology with tested and proven HEPA filters.
+This ensures that the vacuum cleaners release lower levels of dust and bacteria than traditional vacuums cleaners.
+Visit our website to check out our collection of best vacuum cleaners.